-The FAU Lifelong Learning Society (LLS) is one of the largest lifelong learning
+The FAU Lifelong Learning Society (LLS) is one of the largest and most successful lifelong learning

 programs in the nation.
-Members of the society may choose from a schedule
+With more than 20,000 patrons enrolled on the Boca Raton and Jupiter campuses, society members choose from a schedule

-of courses and lectures given by Eminent Scholars and national and international
+of non-credit courses and lectures given by Eminent Scholars and national and international

 website or call 561-297-3171.
 For Lifelong Learning Society at FAU Jupiter, click here or